Japan's 'solidarity' quake tax may be model to foot Covid-19 pandemic bill

-TOKYO (REUTERS) - Japan is paying for the huge cost of rebuilding areas hit by the March 2011 earthquake and tsunami with a special "solidarity" tax that could become a model to shoulder the much bigger spending needed to combat the coronavirus pandemic.
+TOKYO • Japan is paying for the huge cost of rebuilding areas hit by the March 2011 earthquake and tsunami with a special "solidarity" tax that could become a model to shoulder the much bigger spending needed to combat the coronavirus pandemic.

-Households are bearing the brunt of the bill, paying an extra 2.1 per cent in income tax for 25 years through 2037.
-For those with annual taxable income of 10 million yen (S$124,012), that equates to an extra 37,000 yen a year.
+Households are bearing the brunt of the bill, paying an extra 2.1 per cent in income tax for 25 years until 2037.
+For those with annual taxable income of 10 million yen (S$124,000), that equates to an extra 37,000 yen a year.

 While companies were supposed to pay an extra 10 per cent tax for three years, they were off the hook after two years, which critics say was due in part to pressure from the powerful Keidanren business lobby amid global competition to lower corporate tax rates.